 We believe that the outdoor environment is a rich, dynamic and natural space for learning and development in children of all ages.
-We believe that being and playing outside is vital for our pupil’s physical health and development, emotional wellbeing and cognitive development and achievement.
+We also believe that being outside is vital for our pupils’ physical health, emotional well-being and cognitive development.

 When outdoors, children have the freedom to explore and develop their physical boundaries, to take risks and to discover the real world with all their senses.
 This can have huge positive effects on a child’s self esteem and confidence.